Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Introduction

 If $\hat \Delta<\Delta/2$, then we set $\hat \Delta$ as our next scaling value and $f=\hat f$ as the next $F$-pseudoflow - we can proceed since $\hat f$ is $(F,\hat\Delta)$-feasible.
 Otherwise, the standard transition to phase $\Delta/2$ is done with keeping the same flow $f$.
 The analysis shows that a new arc shall be revealed in every $O(\log n)$ phases.
-The key lemma is a proximity result between $f$ and $\hat f$, which implies that \textsc{Trial-and-Error} cannot return the same $\hat f$ if performed again after $O(\log n)$ phases, implying that the set $F$ cannot be the same, and has been therefore extended.
+The key Lemma~\ref{lem:error-bound} relies on the proximity of $f$ and $\hat f$, which implies that \textsc{Trial-and-Error} cannot return the same $\hat f$ if performed again after $O(\log n)$ phases.
+Consequently, the set $F$ cannot be the same, and has been therefore extended.
 Since $|F|\le m$, this shows that the total number of scaling phases is $O(m\log n)$.

 Besides the impossibility of contraction, an important difference as compared ot Orlin's algorithm is that $F$ cannot be assumed to be a forest (in the undirected sense).
 There are simple quadratic instances with the support of an optimal solution containing cycles.
 In Orlin's algorithm, progress is always made by connecting two components of $F$.
 This will also be an important event in our algorithm, but sometimes $F$ shall be extended with arcs inside a component.